pdh21/RAS_20210514/Slides/ProbProg.md

 describe phenomena of interest.
-While these simulations provide high-fidelity models, they run one way, from parameters to synthetic data **Probabilistic Programming** Define probability models & solve automatically
+While these simulations provide high-fidelity models, they run one way, from parameters to synthetic data **Probabilistic Programming** Define probability models & solve automatically Up to fairly recently, inference has been challenging, required writing the inference algorithms for each problem.
+Prob prog is changing that, abstracts out the complexity of inference algorithms, allowing us to focus oin builing models for science

 #### What has made probabilistic programming feasible?
 **Algorithms**: MCMC, NUTS HMC, Variational Inference, auto-differentiation